wjr83/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***

-Label: Canvas with OLED screen and copper tape
+Label: Canvas with an OLED screen and copper tape

 <img src="https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/dd49d034-ed90-4f1e-907c-fb927238bb47"  width="500"/>